RahaVaezi/Make-a-cup-of-coffee/README.md

 Your morning coffee is ready.
 Enjoy it.

-If you want to buy a good coffee maker, see ['Delonghi Filter coffee makers'](https://www.delonghi.com/en-gb/products/coffee/filter-coffee-makers/c/filter_coffee_makers)
+If you want to buy a good filter coffee maker, see ['Delonghi Filter coffee makers'](https://www.delonghi.com/en-gb/products/coffee/filter-coffee-makers/c/filter_coffee_makers)